samlader/gmux/README.md

 ##### Text Generation

-Templates support Local LLM-based text generation is supported using the `ollama_chat` macro.
+Templates support Local LLM-based text generation using the `ollama_chat` macro.

 This macro requires a local installation of [ollama](https://ollama.com/) and accepts two arguments: